readthedocs/readthedocs.org/docs/user/connected-accounts.rst

 automatically configures your Git repository and your Read the Docs project.

 ✅️ Signed up with your Git provider?
-  If you signed up or logged in to Read the Docs with your GitHub, Bitbucket, or GitLab credentials, you're all done.
+  If you signed up or logged in to Read the Docs with your |git_providers_or|
+  credentials, you're all done.
 Your account is connected.
   The permissions that are granted are :ref:`explained below <connected-accounts:Permissions for connected accounts>`.
 ⬇️ Signed up with your email address?